-The judicial and grievance proceedings are not adversarial, nor are they intended to duplicate the formal proceedings of a legal court of law.
-Students are subject to the current constitutions of the College Judicial Board as well as the directives of those administrators responsible for the particular departments.
+The grievance proceedings are not adversarial, nor are they intended to duplicate the formal proceedings of a legal court of law.
+Students are subject to the directives of those administrators responsible for the particular departments.

 Incident Report Validity

 Upon notification of an incident, the Dean of Students will initiate an investigation.
 Following an investigation and upon determination by the Dean of Students that a violation has occurred, the student will be charged.
 The accused student will be notified of charges.